Designer

 Is not empty

-The list of available operators is not filtered based on what is allowed to be used for a given data type.
+The system does not filter the list of available operators based on what is allowed to be used for a given data type.
 Ensure that you can use a given operator on the type of data you are comparing.

 Name: Enter a unique name for the condition flow control.